morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

-In other words, the stances we can take shift depending on the nature of the thing we're looking at, and what we know about its insides -- but, crucially, we can't use two of them at the same time.
+In other words, the stances we can take shift depending on the nature of the thing we're looking at, and what we know about its insides -- but, crucially, we can't use two different stances at the same time.
 They're separate and distinct from each other.
+We either think of a volcano (to pick an example) as 'caused by' a buildup of something, or as 'caused by' an angry deity, but not both at the same time.
+We might switch between them depending on context, but the stances are mutually exclusive.
+Our explanatory theories only achieve consistency inside one or another stance.

 Now think about the likes of ChatGPT, or any large language model.
 These are just like Dennett's black boxes -- superficially simple but internally utterly incomprehensible -- even to their developers, for the most part.
 If we think about them as black boxes, we focus on behaviour.
-But that's misleading, because the complexity is conspicuous and undisguised -- central to the narrative in fact -- and it affects how we have to think and theorize about it.
-That knowledge forces us to treat the models as *intentional* things -- our entire ability to frame what they do within a design starts to fail.
+But that's misleading, because the complexity is conspicuous, undisguised, and beyond our reasoning capacity -- central to the narrative in fact -- and it affects how we have to think and theorize about it.
+That grasp of their complexity forces us to treat the models as *intentional* things -- and our entire ability to frame what they do within a design starts to degrade.

 ## So, how do we test our kittens?

-The careful observer will have noticed that I have failed to answer the
+The careful observer might have noticed that I have failed to answer the
 question: how should we test our kittens?
-How can we build systems with tiny agents of chaos inside, in such a way that we can still regulate them into functioning as part of a cohesive and effective system?
+How can we build systems with tiny agents of chaos inside, in such a way that we can still control them into functioning as part of a cohesive and effective system?

 <figure class="figure w-100" style="text-align: center">